wp-haoran/ELEC327_2024DJSet/README.md

 Volume is controlled by a potentiometer, i.e. the smaller the set resistance, the larger the volume is set in the resulting output sound.
 This volume is set by pulse-width modulation and dicretized into various levels.
 The brightness of the LED matrix is scaled with the detected volume.

 The following buttons add additional functionality:
-- Mute Button: on press, turns off the output sound.

 - File used for brightness control: master_led_matrix.c

 ## LED Display Control
 The LED Matrix plays a pattern of our choosing and changes brightness in reponse to the distance closest to the ultrasonic sensor hooked to the respective Master MSP430.
 We coded 4 levels of brightness.
+We also set up P1.3 to be able to pause and continue the LED matrix animation upon button press.

 ## Trials And Tribulations
 - We wanted to play the Bad Apple video on the LED matrix, but the MSP430 has limited storage, so we had to figure out a way to store data on the laptop and pass it through to the MSP.
 We decided on a UART to USB cable, but our cable was not compatible hardware-wise with the RX function of the MSP, resulting in successful transmission but inability for the MSP to relay the information further.
 As a result, we decided to generate our own frames instead of relying on stored video frames.